a-type/giphy-test/README.md

 #### Design

 The page design is very minimal right now; a single column of GIFs with a search bar that sticks to the top.
+I don't anticipate that changing much.

 ### Day 2 (Hrs 2-7)